HannahCalich/PhysMove/README.md

 ### Dispersion with `GyrationRad()`

-The `GyrationRad()` function calculates the dispersion (i.e., the gyration radius) of each track in a dataset (Figure S16).
-Optional parameters allow you to \* Create a map (map=TRUE, by default) \* Control the colour of the points, indicating average track locations, and circles, indicating how far each animal dispersed (`mapCol=c(“Black”, “Red”)`, by default).
+The `GyrationRad()` function calculates the dispersion (i.e., the gyration radius) of each track in a dataset (Figure S16). `GyrationRad()` includes ## optional parameters:
+- `map`: create a map (map=TRUE, by default)
+-  `mapCol`: change the colour of the points, which indicate average track location, and circles, which indicate how far each animal dispersed (`mapCol=c(“Black”, “Red”)`, by default).

-`GyrationRad()` outputs the data used to make each map, including *ref*, the reference id for each track, *avg long* and *avg lat*, the average longitude and latitude coordinates in degrees for each track, and *rG (km)\*, the gyration radius in kilometres for each track.
+`GyrationRad()` outputs the data used to make each map, including: *ref*, the reference id for each track, *avg long* and *avg lat*, the average longitude and latitude coordinates in degrees for each track, and *rG (km)*, the gyration radius in kilometres for each track.
 See Table 3 in the main text for suggestions on how to interpret results.

 ``` r